-Be careful not to overtighten any screws that you use.
+Be sure to have an adequate spacer between the bottom of the PC board and your sled, components should NOT be resting against the bottom of your sled.
+Also, be careful not to overtighten any screws that you use.
 It's possible to bend the PC board if you overtighten them, doing that may break solder joints or even a lead on an IC if it's forced against the sled.
-Don't ask us how we know this...
+Don't ask us how we know this..